jarun/buku/README.md

   - the **current directory**.
 - It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. buku looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double quotes (`'`/`"`).
 - URLs are unique in DB.
 The same URL cannot be added twice.
-You can update tags and re-fetch title data.
 - **Tags**:
   - Comma (`,`) is the tag delimiter in DB.
-Any tag cannot have comma(s) in it.
+A tag cannot have comma(s) in it.
 Tags are filtered (for unique tags) and sorted.
+Tags can be replaced.
 - **Update** operation:
   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.